JasenABaker/Dungeon_Master/README.md

 # Dungeon Master

 ## About
     This app is for Dungeon and Dragons game masters also know as the Dungeon Master!
+It allows the dungeon master to keep track of Adventures, Players, Encounters, and Monsters.

-## EID
+## ERD
 ![Eid](https://github.com/JasenABaker/Dungeon_Master/blob/master/public/images/Screen%20Shot%202018-01-03%20at%204.42.18%20PM.png)

 ## WIREFRAME